Food Fraud Advisors

 Frequently Asked Questions

-Vulnerability Assessment Tool (BRC Packaging Materials) – Frequently asked questions (FAQ)
+Vulnerability Assessment Tool (BRC Method) – Frequently asked questions (FAQ)

-Is this assessment tool suitable for businesses operating to management system standards other than BRC Packaging Materials?
+Is this assessment tool suitable for businesses operating to food safety management system standards other than BRC?

-This spreadsheet is especially designed to meet the requirements of BRC’s (British Retail Consortium) PACKAGING MATERIALS Issue 6, which requires that businesses assess their raw materials for vulnerability to economically motivated (fraudulent) substitution.
+This spreadsheet is designed for food fraud vulnerability assessments for businesses that manufacture food in accordance with the requirements of BRC’s (British Retail Consortium) GLOBAL STANDARD FOOD SAFETY, Issue 7 and Issue 8, which require that businesses assess their ingredients and raw materials for vulnerability to economically motivated adulteration, substitution or dilution.

-It is not recommended for businesses that need to meet the requirements of other management system standards.
-It is not suitable for food defense or TACCP vulnerability assessments.
-We recommend you purchase one of our other tools instead.
+The risk assessment methodology and matrix are based on the recommendations of the British Retail Consortium in their document Understanding Vulnerability Assessment (2015).
+It is not suitable for vulnerability assessments on finished food products.
+It is not recommended for businesses that need to meet the requirements of other food safety management system standards.
+It is not suitable for food defense vulnerability assessments.
+We recommend you purchase our other tools instead.

-Is this assessment tool suitable for businesses that do not operate a food safety or quality management system?
+Is this assessment tool suitable for businesses that do not operate a food safety management system?

 What happens if I can’t complete all the questions?

-If you have not answered all the questions the tool will estimate your material as being vulnerable (very likely to be affected by fraudulent substitution).
+If you have not answered all the questions the tool will calculate a high vulnerability rating.
 However it is possible to supplement the calculated rating with your own estimate if desired.
-This means that if you already think that a particular raw material has a very low risk you may choose to simply enter your best estimates of likelihood instead of completing all the data fields.
-This will allow you to prioritise your time and focus on the most important raw materials first.
+This means that if you already think that a particular raw material has a very low risk of occurrence or detection you may choose to simply enter your best estimates of likelihood instead of completing all the data fields.
+This will allow you to prioritise your time and focus on the most important raw materials and ingredients first.
 Note that if you do this the resulting assessment documents are unlikely to be acceptable to an auditor because they will not contain a complete explanation of how the risk assessment was performed.
 To obtain a complete explanation, every question should be answered.

 What if I disagree with the results?

-The Vulnerability Assessment Tool calculates the vulnerability using information entered by the user.
+The Vulnerability Assessment Tool calculates likelihood of occurrence and detection using information entered by the user.
 Users are encouraged to also enter their own estimates.
 The reported results are based on the user’s estimates if they have been entered; if not, calculated results are used.

 Why is the Vulnerability Assessment Tool an Excel spreadsheet instead of specialised software?

-The tool was created with Microsoft Excel because most of its intended users are familiar with excel and so can begin entering data as soon as they open the spreadsheet, with no special training.
+The tool was created for Quality Assurance Mangers and Food Safety Managers to use.
+It was created with Microsoft Excel because most of its intended users are familiar with excel and so can begin entering data as soon as they open the spreadsheet, with no special training.
 Data can be copied, pasted and searched just as you would in any spreadsheet and results can be easily extracted for use in other documents.
 Blank and completed spreadsheets can and should be incorporated into a company’s controlled documents and record-keeping system and Microsoft Excel files are usually suitable for this purpose.

 The tabular format of the data entry pages allows users to have a ‘whole picture’ visual understanding of the data that has been entered and the gaps that need to be filled.
 Other types of software such as questionnaire-style assessments do not provide a visual overview and require information to be entered in a defined series of steps which can be frustrating.
 Within the tables of the Vulnerability Assessment Tool, colour-coding functions provide instant feedback about whether an answer affects vulnerability in a positive or negative way, which can be a valuable learning tool.